Article 11 out of 177

 "Clearly action is needed to offset any further loss of EU nursing staff in the near future.
 But the overall shortage of 30,000 nurses is not a shortage caused by the Brexit vote.
 The chronic shortage of nurses is the result of years of short-term planning and cuts to training places.
 A sustainable, long-term approach to workforce planning is desperately needed."

 Almost half of care workers leave their job within a year

 Health and social care are major contributors to the wider economy – accounting for around one in 10 jobs.

 But according to a report published by the House of Commons Communities and Local Government (CLG) in March, nearly half of care staff leave their jobs within a year of starting due to low pay, poor employment terms and conditions, lack of training and lack of opportunities for career progression.

 As a result, the use of agency staff in care homes has risen by over 55 per cent in the last two years and the UK has repeatedly turned to international recruitment as a ‘stop gap measure’ to fill staffing shortages.

 Specialist property advisers Christie + Co, claim that the ‘agency culture’ has put 'huge financial pressures' on care homes, with the cost of agency staff typically exceeding the cost of regular staff by over 100 per cent on a per hour basis.

 Shortage of nurses

 Mario Kreft, chair of Care Forum Wales, has called for fundamental changes to tackle the shortage of nurses in the independent sector in Wales.

-He spoke out after care provider, HC-One, revealed two of its care homes in the Bridgend area were closing.
+He spoke out after care provider, HC-One, revealed in 2014 that two of its care homes in the Bridgend area were closing.